rohitsangale/Deep-Fake-detection-/README.md

 ## What-is-DeepFakes-
 Deepfake is an AI-based technology used to produce or alter video content so that it presents something that didn't, in fact, occur.
 The term is named for a Reddit user known as deepfakes who, in December 2017, used deep learning technology to edit the faces of celebrities onto people in pornographic video clips.
-Deepfake are made through autoencoders(type of Convolutional neural network)
+Deepfakes are made through autoencoders(type of Convolutional neural network).

 ## Classifier -
 it consist of transfer learning from mobileNet model and modified for the given classification task .